');

 About Woodstock, NY

-Woodstock is a small community in New York with a population of 2,562 residents.
-The median household income is $51,140 per year, which is near the national average.
-The median age in Woodstock is 62.9 years.
+Woodstock is a small town located in New York with a population of 2,562 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,140 per year, which is 32% below the national median of $75,149.
+The median age of 62.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Woodstock, NY